Do you have a nervous dog or cat?

 How to calm a nervous dog or cat

-If you have a stressed dog or a stressed cat, there are a number of positive things that you can do to help calm them.
+If you have a nervous dog or cat, there are a number of positive things that you can do to help calm them.
 Some useful tips to calm your stressed dog or cat can be found on our top tips page.

 - Creating a den